10 Dog Enrichment Ideas That Don’t Use Food

 6. Shredders

-Provide eco-friendly shredding options like newspaper, empty toilet paper rolls, old boxes, or edibles like coconut or even a head of lettuce and let them rip to their hearts content.
+Provide eco-friendly shredding options like newspaper, empty toilet paper rolls, old boxes, or edibles like coconut or even a head of lettuce and let them satisfy that urge.

 7. Chewers